Kuala Selangor: Kampung Kuantan fireflies

 Kampung Kuantan is well known for its fireflies.
-Moreover, there has been opinion that magical fireflies are only available at two places in the world and one of it is in Kampung Kuantan.

-The adventure of the fireflies' area began in the early 1970s by a local businessman who saw the commercial potential of this miracle.
-Now, the adventure has been entrusted to the Kuala Selangor District Council and has expanded rapidly with the addition of 27 small boats for the visitors.
+Firely tourism in the area began in the early 1970s.
+Now, tourism is managed by the Kuala Selangor Municipal Council and has expanded rapidly with the addition of 27 small boats for the visitors.

 Kuala Selangor Nature Park

 Kuala Selangor Nature Park was opened in 1987.
 With an area of 296 hectare, it is divided to two main parts: a 201 hectare Tropical Rainforest, and a Swamp Forest.
 The park is under the management of the Malaysia Nature Lovers Association, ensuring the natural environment of the park is preserved without any habitat damage.

 Transportation

 Road

 Kuala Selangor is connected to Sungai Buloh and Kepong by national highway 54.
 This is the main access road from downtown Kuala Lumpur.
 The Kuala Lumpur-Kuala Selangor toll road (LATAR) E25 is another access route, providing access from Rawang.
-The upcoming West Coast Expressway will provide access to Banting, Klang, Teluk Intan, Ipoh and Taiping.
+The West Coast Expressway provides access to Banting, Klang, Teluk Intan, Ipoh and Taiping.

 Kuala Selangor is also accessible from the royal capital Klang via national highway 5.